 Click any map marker for a link to more information.
-Although it is now 10 years out-of-date, I recommend perusing How to Rent a Fire Lookout in the Pacific Northwest, by Tom Foley.
-Also check out the list of all lookout rentals on the Forest Fire Lookout Association website.
+Although it is now 10+ years out-of-date, I recommend perusing How to Rent a Fire Lookout in the Pacific Northwest, by Tom Foley.
+Also check out the list of all lookout rentals (not just Oregon) on the Forest Fire Lookout Association website.
 This page has good information about staying in Washington lookouts.

 People often ask me for advice about renting a lookout, so here are some tips: